 The NPS Grants are designed to help abate pollutants that do not come from one source but many sources within our watershed.
-The pollutants we are concerned about are Nitrogen, Phosphorous and total suspended solids (TSS) that carry nutrients, all of these pollutants actually stimulate weed growth in the lake.
-Water running off our lawn, roads and other surfaces picks up nutrients, bacteria and chemicals and then deposits them into a watershed or lake through direct contact or storm drains.
+The pollutants we are concerned about are nitrogen, phosphorous and total suspended solids (TSS) that carry nutrients, all of these pollutants actually stimulate weed growth in the lake.
+Water running off our lawn, roads and other surfaces picks up nutrients, bacteria and chemicals and then deposits them into a watershed stream or lake through direct contact or storm drains.

 Simple but important things that lake and watershed residents can do to reduce pollutants:

 - “Buffer zones” of plantings at a water’s edge